Search

 Honeybees (credit: ARS bee labs)

-Considering the vital importance of honeybees in pollinating crops as varied as almonds, melons, vegetables, fruits, strawberries, squash, and long list of others, maintaining their health is crucial.
-Sadly, bees have been declining from a condition known as colony collapse disorder.
-Pesticides based on neuro-toxins are a prime suspect.
+Considering the vital importance of honeybees for pollinating crops as varied as almonds, melons, vegetables, fruits, strawberries, squash, and lengthy list of others, maintaining their health should be crucial.
+It has been estimated bees provide near $20 billion in benefits to agricultural production in the US.
+Sadly, bees have been declining from Colony Collapse Disorder (CCD) a neurological based condition with pesticides being the prime suspect.

-The impact of neonicotinoid pesticides (neonics) on pollinating insects, particularly honey bees, has become clearer as a key factor in bee population declines.
-Neonics are used to coat field crop seeds including canola (rapeseed), corn, and soybeans and they appear to be the major culprit in colony collapse.
-Being pollinating insects, bees gather pollen that may contains pesticide residues and infect the hive when they return with their gathered pollen.
-These agro-chemical cause negative impacts to an insect's nervous and immune systems and have been the subject of much research in the USA and elsewhere.
-The use of these pesticides has been banned by the European Union and are being reviewed for similar restrictions in America.
+The impact of neonicotinoid pesticides (neonics) on pollinating insects, particularly bees, has become more clear as a key factor in decline of their populations.
+Neonics are used to coat field crop seeds such as canola (rapeseed), corn, and soybeans.
+They appear to be the major culprit in colony collapse.
+Being pollinating insects, bees gather pollen from flowers that may contains pesticide residues and infect the hive when they return with this gathered plant material.
+These agrochemicals negatively affect an insect's nervous and immune systems and have been the subject of considerable and ongoing research in the USA and elsewhere.
+The use of neonics has now been banned by the European Union and similar bans are being reviewed here in North America.

-A Harvard University video illustrates the concerns and also the need to act quickly to find real solutions.
-Bad for Bees, indeed!
+Harvard University produced a video to illustrate the environmental and behavorial concerns impacting bees and also the need to act quickly for developing real solutions.
+Pesticides are bad for bees, indeed!
 WHB

 Print